easy-designs/Typogrify.ee_addon/README.md

 `{exp:typogrify:widont}` - Insert a non-breaking space entity between the two last words in every paragraph.
 A paragraph in this context means either an actual paragraph element, a heading element or a list element.
 This will avoid what typographers refer to as "widows"—a single word on its own line at the end of a paragraph.

 `{exp:typogrify}` - A shortcut to apply all the functions in the plugin.
+To selectively remove a given function, set the function name equal to "n":

+	{exp:typogrify widont="n"}